- How to Sell My Buy-To-Let Property

 You may be a landlord stuck in a hole, in despair, and don’t know what to do or who to go to for advice.

 Some other problems may be bad tenants that have left a property in a mess, and now the property needs more money from you to refurbish ready for the next tenant….just for the same thing to happen again.

 This guide should help, it has been written by experts (over 35 years) who will give you an insight into what options are available to you.

-There are many options available to landlords like you if they want to sell your property.
+There are many options available to landlords like you if they want to sell your buy to let property.